jhomra21/cursorTesting/README.md

   Follow the instructions in this guide: https://flowbite.com/docs/getting-started/flask/

 ### Running the Application
-  Ensure you're in the project directory and your virtual environment is activated.
+  * Ensure you're in the project directory and your virtual environment is activated.
-  Run the Flask application:
+  * Run the Flask application:
       python app.py
+  * Make sure to start up docker

 ## Notes